Simon Rouse: Other television appearances

-He also appeared in EastEnders in 1990 playing the role of Superintendent Alan Millward.
+In 2013, he appeared in Coronation Street as Lewis Archer's old friend Patrick Woodson, and as journalist Len Danvers in Broadchurch.

+In May 2023, Rouse appeared in an episode of the BBC soap opera Doctors as Frank Watson.

+Renewed theatre career

 Rouse appeared in J.B.
 Priestley's When We Are Married, playing Albert Parker.
 The production ran at London's Garrick Theatre from 19 October 2010 to 26 February 2011 and also starred Maureen Lipman and Sam Kelly.
 In February and March 2012 he appeared in The Bomb, a series of short plays about nuclear weapons at the Tricycle Theatre in Kilburn.

-In 2013, he appeared in Coronation Street as Lewis Archer's old friend Patrick Woodson, and as journalist Len Danvers in Broadchurch.
-The same year Rouse toured the UK in a stage production of Simon Beaufoy's 1997 comedy-drama film The Full Monty, in which he plays the role of Gerald.
+In 2013, Rouse toured the UK in a stage production of Simon Beaufoy's 1997 comedy-drama film The Full Monty, in which he plays the role of Gerald.
 He continued playing the role in the West End in 2014, at the Noël Coward Theatre.